cern-eos/eos/fusex/README.md

     "LogLevel" : "None"
   }
 ```

-The available read-ahead strategies are 'dynamic', 'static' or 'none'.
-Dynamic read-ahead doubles the read-ahead window from nominal to max if the strategy provides cache hits.

 The daemon automatically appends a directory to the mdcachedir, location and journal path and automatically creates these directory private to root (mode=700).